 To be a global force for positive transformation in health and wellbeing through improvements in water supply, sanitation, and hygiene that are accessible to all.

 To enable organizations and communities to provide safe, effective, and sustainable drinking water and effective and sustainable sanitation and hygiene improvements by:

-The CGSW harnesses the research, training, and health advocacy expertise of our principal partners: Emory University, CARE USA, Carter Center, and the Centers for Disease Control and Prevention (CDC).
+The CGSW harnesses the research, training, and health advocacy expertise of our principal partners: Emory University, CARE USA, Carter Center, Taskforce for Global Health and the Centers for Disease Control and Prevention (CDC).
 Collaborations with other national and international organizations and agencies bring unique and complementary expertise and capabilities, positioning CGSW to be a leader in developing, evaluating, implementing, marketing, and advocating for innovative solutions for those who lack access to the most basic human rights – safe water, sanitation and hygiene.